|

 "

-who knows, she may enjoy being ridden by a man
+who knows, she may appreciate being ridden by a man,"

-even better," said the wretch, then he disappeared from Legolas
+said the wretch, and he disappeared from Legolas line of

-Do not touch her! screamed Legolas, silently.
-Bring her back!
+Do not touch her! shouted Legolas, silently.
+Bring

+her back!
 Bring her back to me!
 If you hurt her I will kill you!
-If you

-frighten her I will kill you!
-There is nothing I will not do to
+If you frighten her I will kill you!
+There is nothing I will not

-you!
-I will rip off your ballocks and burn them in front of you!
+do to you!
+I will rip off your ballocks and burn them in front

+of you!
 I will saw off your member and make you swallow it!
-I will cut
+I

-off your head and piss in your skull!
-There is nothing I will
+will cut off your head and piss in your skull!
+There is nothing

-not do to you if you hurt her, nothing!
-I hunt you down with the
+I will not do to you if you hurt her, nothing!
+I hunt you down

 "I WILL SLAY YOU, YOU GODLESS BALROG!
 I WILL SLAY YOU!"

-screamed Legolas, forcing his way out of paralysis and back into
+he screamed, forcing his way back into wakefulness.

 "I do not know how you have beaten the elfsbane," said